vvvv/VL.Audio.VST/README.md

 - UI Snapshots - no
 - NoteExpression Physical UI Mapping - no
 - Legacy MIDI CC Out Event - no
-- MIDI Learn - no
+- MIDI Learn - yes
 - Host Query Interface support - no
 - MPE support for Wrappers - no
 - Parameter Function Name - no